gvwilson/teachtogether.tech/_lessons/marketing.md

 people from gaming rankings.

-Unless you're very well funded, the best you can do is to search for yourself and your organization on a regular basis and see what comes up, then read [these guidelines from Moz](https://moz.com/learn/seo/on-page-factors) and do what you can to improve your site.
-Keep [this cartoon](https://xkcd.com/773/) in mind: people don't (initially) want to know about your org chart or get a virtual tour of your site; they want your address, parking information, and above all, some idea of what you teach, when you teach it, how to get in touch, and how it's going to change their life.
+Unless you're very well funded, the best you can do is to search for yourself and your organization on a regular basis and see what comes up, then read [these guidelines from Moz][moz-guidelines] and do what you can to improve your site.
+Keep [this cartoon][xkcd-org-chart] in
+mind: people don't (initially) want to know about your org chart or get a virtual tour of your site; they want your address, parking information, and above all, some idea of what you teach, when you teach it, how to get in touch, and how it's going to change their life.

 Offline findability is equally important for new organizations.
 Many of the people you hope to reach might not be online as often as you, and